benhur07b/benhur07b.github.io/workshops/pnm21-qgis-workshop/index.md

 The Data-defined assistant is an option under the Data-defined override.
 The Assistant makes it easier to define how the data is applied to the parameter for each feature.

+We will use the Assistant to change the size and color of the PPA marker.

 **LEARN MORE**:
 - [Data defined override setup, QGIS Desktop User Guide/Manual](https://docs.qgis.org/3.22/en/docs/user_manual/introduction/general_tools.html#data-defined-override-setup)
 - [Using the data-defined assistant interface, QGIS Desktop User Guide/Manual](https://docs.qgis.org/latest/en/docs/user_manual/introduction/general_tools.html#data-defined-assistant)